colouring-cities/colouring-core/etl/README.md

 ## Prerequisites

-You should already have set up PostgreSQL and created a database.
+You should already have set up PostgreSQL and created a database in an Ubuntu environment.
 Make sure to create environment variables to use `psql` if you haven't already:

 ```bash
 export PGPASSWORD=<pgpassword>